roydegeest/rakwireless-docs/docs/en-us/quick-start/rak811/interfacing-with-arduino/hardware-interfacing.md

 In this document, we will be using an Arduino MEGA 2560 and RAK811 LPWAN Evaluation Board.
 Follow the steps thoroughly; any negligence might end up damaging your hardwares.

 ::: tip Note:
-As of now, our RAK811 LPWAN Evaluation Board only works with Arduino Mega 2560.
+:pencil: As of now, our RAK811 LPWAN Evaluation Board only works with Arduino Mega 2560.
 Watch out for our future revisions for you to interface it with other Arduino boards.
 :::

 1.To start with, we are going to differentiate the existing RAK811 LPWAN Evaluation Boards or as named in the boards as WisNode-LoRa.